ljmoser83/lex-foodscape/REFERENCES.md

 * I have requested block level demographic data from LFUCG PVA.
 I would like to look at the effect of the resolution of block vs tract level data on how the demographics and other characteristics of the population are impacted (This is a classic example of the MAUP).

+* I am considering utilizing visualizations with kde plots that aggregate based on the definition of various foodscape phenomena (food swamp, desert, areas of healthy foods).

+* For Web design, I am looking into using the mapbox framework for user interface design.
+I am also going to look into adding a mapbox (or smililar) geocoder to the website so that people can investigate specific locations, by address, in Lexington.

 ## Literature Review
 * Christian, J.W.
 Using geospatial technologies to explore activity-based retail food environments.
 Spatial and Spatio-temporal Epidemiology 3(2012) 287-295.
 Accessed 1/25/2019.
 * Shannon, J., Christian, J.W.
 What is the relationship between food shopping and daily mobility?
 A relational approach to analysis of food access.
 Geojurnal (2017) 82:769-785.
 Accessed 1/25/2019.